MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Diskcopy.md

 ms.topic: article
 ms.assetid: 5fd21efa-52cc-4e70-a7fe-35125a435106
 ---
-# diskcopy
+# Diskcopy
-Copies the contents of the floppy disk in the source drive to a formatted or unformatted floppy disk in the destination drive. if used without parameters, **diskcopy** uses the current drive for the source disk and the destination disk.
+Copies the contents of the floppy disk in the source drive to a formatted or unformatted floppy disk in the destination drive.
+If used without parameters, **diskcopy** uses the current drive for the source disk and the destination disk.

-for examples of how to use this command, see [Examples](#BKMK_examples).
+For examples of how to use this command, see [Examples](#BKMK_examples).

 ## Syntax